 Shop new stuff based on your old stuff.

-Oversized gray cloth napkins we found look like linen, but lower maintenance, so I grabbed those.
-I was also searching for some new glassware–because I thought it might be nice if everything matched for a change and nothing was chipped (ahem) — and found some really cool mouth-blown white frosted tumblers that look like fancy ones I’ve seen in NYC boutiques.
+Oversized gray cloth napkins we found look like linen, but lower maintenance.
+And I found some really cool mouth-blown white frosted tumblers that look like fancy ones I’ve seen in NYC boutiques.
 I knew they’d be great for water or cocktails, or even wine.
 I could also use them for votives.
 And only $1.99 each.

 They’ve actually become our new glasses.
 And if you don’t want white, there are other colors.